hackoregon/backend-service-pattern/README.md

  DOCKER_PASSWORD        # Your Docker Repository password
- ECS_CLUSTER            # The name of your ECS cluster ECS_SERVICE_NAME       # The name of the ECS service your deploying to AWS_DEFAULT_REGION     # THE AWS region where your cluster is located AWS_ACCESS_KEY_ID      # The service deployer keyid for your service AWS_SECRET_ACCESS_KEY  # The service deployer secret key for your service
+ ECS_CLUSTER            # The name of your ECS cluster ECS_SERVICE_NAME       # The name of the ECS service your deploying to DEPLOY_TARGET          # The deployment environment.
+Valid values: integration,production PROJ_SETTINGS_DIR      # the directory where we will place configuration files(s) CONFIG_BUCKET          # The s3 configuration bucket
+ AWS_DEFAULT_REGION     # THE AWS region where your cluster is located AWS_ACCESS_KEY_ID      # The service deployer keyid for your service AWS_SECRET_ACCESS_KEY  # The service deployer secret key for your service